mtruma/webToDo/README.md

 # webToDo
-Presentation of To-Do web page with import and export functionalities.
+To-Do web page with import and export functionalities.